 Interview with François Schuiten (2 minutes, French)

-Filmmaker Martin Villeneuve talked at TED2013451) about Mars et Avril, the Canadian sci-fi spectacular he made with virtually no money.
-In a charming talk, he explains the various ways he overcame financial and logistical constraints to produce his unique and inventive vision of the future.452) 453)
+Filmmaker Martin Villeneuve talked at TED20131554) about Mars et Avril, the Canadian sci-fi spectacular he made with virtually no money over a seven-year stretch.
+In a charming talk, he explains the various ways he overcame financial and logistical constraints to produce his unique and inventive vision of the future.1555) 1556)

 Martin Villeneuve's talk, “How I made an impossible film,” was released on TED.com on June 7, 2013, and a month later was added to TED's prestigious movie magic list, featuring famed directors such as James Cameron and J.J.
-Abrams!456) Since then, Mars et Avril is being referred to as the “Impossible Film”, has been sold to the U.S. and is now available on GaiamTV.457) The film is also available on iTunes in Canada, Francophone Europe and the UK, and other major digital platforms will follow, starting in January 2014.458)
+Abrams!1559) Since then, Mars et Avril is being referred to as the “Impossible Film”, has been sold to the U.S. and is now available on Amazon, U.S. iTunes and GaiamTV.1560) The film is also available on iTunes in Canada, Francophone Europe and the UK, among other digital platforms.1561)

 The Mars et Avril DVD was released on March 19th, 2013 and contains tons of bonus material!
 Here's an overview of what you'll find: